easywon/personal_test/README.md

     Ran into issues with session continuity.
 Changing the scope of the transaction from Snowflake to .NET.
     The transaction will be constrained to be inside C# only.

+    3:04 PM - The method of constraining transactions to be inside C# only worked well.
+              Commits, rollbacks, and session management works as desired.